ofeliayorquesta/EzraV1.2/README.md

 ### PART 1.
 START TIDALCYCLES ( 01_tidal_init.scd )

-There might be occasions where you only want to use samples in tidal, and PART 2 may not be needed.
+There might be occasions where you will only want to use samples in tidal, and PART 2 may not be needed.

 QUICK WAY is for when you have an urge to live code as plain as possible.